cyberark/conjur-base-image/README.md

 ## Usage

-- [Phusion](./phusion-ruby-fips/) image is the parent image of DAP appliance
+- [Phusion](./phusion-ruby-fips/) image is the parent image of DAP Server
-- [Ubuntu](./ubuntu-ruby-fips/) image is the parent image of Conur
+- [Ubuntu](./ubuntu-ruby-fips/) image is the parent image of Conur Server

 ## What is FIPS 140-2